Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 }
 ```

-- Just add a button like below it will handle other things.
+- Add a button like the one below it will handle other things.

 ```typescript
 import {RegisterLink, LoginLink} from "@kinde-oss/kinde-auth-nextjs/server";